-The perinatologist, Dr. Topgun, pretty much ignored me, except for the routine health related questions and struck up a conversation with Tennisfiend about North Korea and nuclear weapons.
-He intently studied the ultrasound, explained why Artyom had a slight heart arrhythmia and that it would disappear at or before birth.
+During the appointment, the perinatologist, Dr. Topgun, ignored me, except for routine health questions.
+Could he smell my anxiety?
+Did he fear acknowledging me would complicate his ten minutes with us?
+Naw.
+He and struck up an animated conversation with Egor about North Korea and nuclear weapons.
+Perhaps Dr. Topgun fancied Dr. House’s bedside manner?
+After he scrutinized the ultrasound, he explained why Liev had a slight heart arrhythmia and that it would disappear at or before birth.

-He then examined the rest of the baby’s little organs, proclaiming him to be perfectly normal and healthy.
-I asked a question or two, and Dr. Topgun made me feel like we had regressed to the 1940’s, when the “little woman” shouldn’t worry when the doctor tells her it’s all going to be okay.
-I was so relieved that I didn’t even mind.
-In fact, I’m ashamed to admit that his attitude actually helped me to feel better at the time.
+In a flash, he examined the rest of baby’s little organs, declaring him sound and healthy.
+I asked a question or two, and Dr. Topgun turned the clock back to 1945 when the “little woman shouldn’t worry her pretty little head when the doctor tells her everything will be fine.”
+I was so relieved that I didn’t mind being infantilized.
+I’m ashamed to admit that his attitude reassured me.

-His answer was totally redeeming.
+Topgun’s answer redeemed him.
 He said, “You can’t let yourself worry over every little thing, bad things can and do happen.
 You’ll drive yourself crazy if you do.
 Just focus on being parents.
 That’s the best you can do.”

 Cool.
-Adding to the warm fuzzy feeling I left the office with, they gave us a nifty 3D ultrasound picture of Artyom.
-That blurr in the upper right hand corner is his foot!
-I personally think that he looks just like Tennisfiend, look at those lips!
+Adding to the warm fuzzy feeling I left the office with, they gave us a nifty 3D ultrasound picture of Liev.
+That blur in the upper right-hand corner is his foot!
+I think he looks just like Egor, look at those lips!
 Naturally, he inherited his flexibility from me (not!).
 I wonder how long it will take me to find something horribly wrong with this picture.
 I’ll keep you posted!